NSPRA Academy: Regional Education Services

 Module 4: Thursday, November 12, 2026 (2 - 4 p.m.
 ET, Virtual): Building Trust and Credibility Across Multiple Districts

-This module explores how communicators can build trust, maintain neutrality, and strengthen influence while working across diverse stakeholders and competing interests.
-Participants will examine real-world scenarios involving differing district perspectives, sensitive issues, and organizational boundaries, while developing strategies for maintaining credibility and fostering productive relationships over time.
+Regional service agency communicators must build productive relationships with districts that may have different priorities, perspectives and expectations.
+This module will explore how communicators can establish trust, maintain credibility and strengthen their influence while supporting multiple school systems.
+Participants will work through real-world scenarios involving differing district perspectives, sensitive issues and organizational boundaries while developing strategies for maintaining strong relationships and providing trusted communication counsel over time.

 Guest Facilitator: Sapna Kollali | Director of Communications, Madison-Oneida BOCES (N.Y.)